 Black and white animals have exceptional beauty.
-While many people think the most beautiful animal species are those with the most color—such as birds with bright plumage, striped tigers, and vibrant, spotted butterflies—black and white animals can be just as visually spectacular.
-Here's a list of 20 fantastic black and white animals with images.
+While many people think the most beautiful animal species are those with the most color—such as birds with bright plumage, striped tigers, and vibrant, spotted butterflies—black and white animals can be just as visually spectacular with their elegant monochromatic simplicity.

 Black and white coloration is a form of camouflage called "disruptive coloration."
 It allows an animal to blend into their environment either with spots, stripes, or mottled spotting.